 - Insert the USB install drive into the other USB port on the Vault.

-- While powering up the Vault, press “F11” key and hold it down until it boots to the BIOS and you see the boot options screen.
+- While powering up the Vault, press “F11” key until it boots to the BIOS and you see the boot options screen.

 - Select the USB drive to boot from.

-- Verify that the Vault boots to the Ubuntu installation.
+- Verify the Vault boots to the Ubuntu installation.